tsnellgrove/dark_castle3/doc/to_do.md

 - Refactor score sub-class to make it more efficient

 *** end sub-class ***
-- INPROC: make end routine a sub-class of gs
+- DONE: make end routine a sub-class of gs
 	- DONE: create end_class_def() including setters & getters
 	- DONE: add end as attribute of GameState in gs_class_def()
 	- DONE: instantiate End of class end_class_def() in mk_def_pkl()